 So I think a lot of us — to kind of date me a little bit… A lot of the listeners know Carleton Sheets and picked up that ‘No Money Down’ course; it was when it was like a three-inch thick package of audio cassette tapes.
 And I couldn’t get past the first chapter, because I didn’t know the language as a 19-year-old; I’d never bought or sold the house.
 So I got my real estate license to learn the course.
 And then started accidentally selling houses to my military friends.

 Then had kind of a fortuitous pivotal moment when I sold a house to an investor who had multiple rental properties.
-And he kind of took me under his wing and that kind of changed the trajectory of my career in real estate, which is now about 25 years.
+And he kind of took me under his wing and that kind of changed the trajectory of my career in a real estate mentor, which is now about 25 years.
 And I just focused at that point forward on residential real estate properties.

 So you fast-forward to today and now we work with licensed agents who want to get into the residential investment space, so that they can do more closings with clients who want to buy rental properties or flips and that sort of thing.